Palem1988/blocknetdx-utils/README.md

 ## Remarks !

-- By default, the sequence tests will output a lot of Excel files, with the timing information.
-You can turn that off, by specifying **LOG_EXCEL_FILES = no** in the **tests.conf** file.
 - If you want for example run only unittests, just put **--unittest=100 --sequence=0**. or set them accordingly in the **tests.conf** file.